 We then go through our standard fair of Batman meeting Gordon and getting the low down.
 Turns out there’s been a riot at Arkham Asylum (yes, another one) and Batman has been requested to go there….alone.

 Even from the outset of the book we can see the strain that this is going to have mentally on Batman.
 He knows Joker wants him in the madhouse, perhaps where he belongs.
-It really speaks volume’s to Batman’s Psyche.
-Though we have had numerous red flags on the caped crusaders sanity at this point in the run even he is questioning himself.
+It really speaks volumes to Batman’s Psyche.
+Though we have had numerous red flags on the caped crusaders sanity at this point in the run, the fact that even he is questioning himself shows his doubts.
 Why would he keep going this long if he was of sane mind.
 He rid Gotham of the mob and though he left something worse in their place he could quit at any time, go back to a normal life and Gotham may return to sanity too.
 Batman’s biggest fear is that when he enters the Asylum, it will be like going home.

 The book switches between the Amadeus and Batman narrative throughout and we see repetitive echoes that really add colour and depth to the book.
 As they both slowly lose their grip on reality we see the difference between the characters.

 I absolutely love the takes that Morisson has on the characters.
 He even treats Joker almost like a guide, a shining light through the madness that is both in the text and the book itself.